jackhatedance/visual-programming/README.md

-developer's guide
+user guide

-1. import project via git
+1. use git download the source code
-2. let eclipse build it
+2. use maven to build it
+3. copy the jar file from target directory to lib directory
-3. run MainFrame.java
+4. run bin/start.sh
-4. navigate the object tree to root.test, right click fib, choose Execute. see console of eclipse.
+5. see examples